 The dissertation must be presented at an oral defense that is open to the public.
 All research papers, theses, and dissertations authored by degree candidates are available to interested members of the general public upon request.
-After the presentation, the students’ advising committee votes to pass or fail the student.
-If the student passes and all degree requirements have been met, the advising committee makes its recommendations to the Associate Dean for Academic Affairs whether to award the degree.
+After the presentation, the student’s Advising Committee votes to award the degree, allow for re-defense of the dissertation within 30 calendar days of the failed attempt, or dismiss the student from the program without a degree.

 Please use the template below to prepare for your dissertation.